krissrex/docker-jenkins-dockercli/README.md

 This uses the lts of jenkins, whatever that version is, at the time this image is built.
 The docker version is rarely changed, and can be seen in the Dockerfile.

+The docker hub automatic build has `jenkins/jenkins` added as a linked repository.
+That means whenever a new version of jenkins is released, this image will also be built.